OmarRehan/Multi-Layer-Data-Lake-Pipelines-on-AWS/README.md

 - export AWS_SECRET_ACCESS_KEY=<<AWS secret key should be defined>>
 - export EC2_KEY_NAME=<<EC2 key name>>
 - export EC2_VPC_SUBNET=<<Security group's vpc subnet>>
-- Warning, delta-core_2.11-0.6.1.jar needs to be uploaded to "s3://<<S3 Bucket name>>/BOOTSTRAP_ACTIONS/" before executing the DAG, this step will be added in the DAG the next version
+- Warning, delta-core_2.11-0.6.1.jar needs to be uploaded to "s3://"""S3 Bucket name"""/BOOTSTRAP_ACTIONS/" before executing the DAG, this step will be added in the DAG the next version

 ![setup_cloud_environment](https://user-images.githubusercontent.com/20134836/85896551-f5183c00-b7f8-11ea-96a3-7aa1dc99e9ab.PNG)

 # Improvements (in progress):-
 -----------------------
-system Improvements:
+- System Improvements:

     - provision an EC2 instance to be a central node accessible for team members and manages airflow
     - Provision a MySQL db to be be the metastore for Spark and Airflow

-Data Management Improvements:
+- Data Management Improvements:

     - implement a Retention Plan
     - Automate the process of uploading the data on S3
     - Create a Raw zone with no defined schema to have schema on read advantage in case of changes structures of any tables
     - use copy command to load the data on the Raw zone from S3

-Development Improvements:
+- Development Improvements:

     - Consolidate all repetitive queries into spark handler class, (Db creation and drop)
     - Create a drop table function in IL & PL to delete HDFS Directory and drop table in SPARK SQL
     - Raise exception in case of and error in all load functions to mark airflow task as failed
     - Include Null checks in Integration Layer DAG